Solo Retreats: Why the First Day Doesn’t Count

 But when I got there, I couldn’t rest.

 For the first 24 hours, I barely moved.
 My body was tired enough to stay still, but my mind wasn’t ready to follow.
 I scrolled my phone, put it down, picked it back up, scrolled some more.
 I slept in fragments.
-I woke up and ran to the grocery store, where I could barely comprehend what a meal was.
+I woke up and ran to the grocery store, where I could barely comprehend what a proper meal was.
 I came back to the room and picked up my phone again.

 It takes time to settle.